Garage Door Parts: Quality Components for Your Garage

 Window Lite

 A garage door does more than just keep your home safe.
-It adds to how your house looks.
+It also adds to your home’s look.
 By adding a Window Lite, you can make your garage door more stylish.
 This feature is a glass or acrylic section that lets in natural light, making your garage brighter and inviting.

 Some garage doors don’t have Window Lites, but you can add them later.
 You can choose the shape and size of the Window Lite.
 This lets you match it to your house’s look.
 You can pick one big Window Lite or several smaller ones to enhance how your garage door looks.